 - Evergreen Pharma: Experienced sharp decline in market share and profit margins, with data showing progressive erosion of pricing power as import competition intensified, leading to financial difficulties and unsold inventory.
 They had to sell under production costs and destroy a part of their harvest, leading to reduction of capacity.

-- CannEden Crops: Its data showing direct correlation between import price levels and operational scale-backs.
-According to the company, they are even forced to destroy produce due to low demand for local produce.
+- CannEden Crops: Its data showed a direct correlation between import price levels and operational scale-backs.
+According to the company, they were even forced to destroy produce due to low demand for local products.
 Company claims that importers buy the goods on consignment and implement promotions such as buy 1, get 1 for free.

-- Greenkom: Reported wholesale price drops of up to 12% during peak import periods, particularly affected by established Canadian brands’ pricing strategies.
+- Greenkom: Reported wholesale price drops of up to 12% during peak import periods.
+It was particularly affected by established Canadian brands’ pricing strategies.
 According to the company, excessive inventory levels in Canada create an incentive to offload production internationally at low prices.

 Importers Benefited from Lower-Priced Canadian Products

-These companies, focused exclusively on import operations, generally showed stronger performance, benefiting from lower-priced Canadian products and efficient supply chain operations:
+These companies, focused exclusively on import operations, generally showed stronger performance, benefiting from lower-priced Canadian products.
+Key Success Factors of Importers included:

 - Efficient supply chain management